Lamden/contracting/README.md

 ```

 ### Storage Model
-contracting uses Redis to store the state of the blockchain.
+Contracting uses Redis to store the state of the blockchain.
 Thus, you can use any Redis tooling to inspect the storage and retrieval of information to and from your smart contracts.

 You can also use a GUI like Medis without any issue.